lelongg/bayes_estimate/README.md

 Bayes+Estimate is an open source library for Rust.
 The library implements a wide variety of numerical algorithms for Bayesian estimation of discrete systems.

+State and noise models have been logically seperated and are defined by their structures.
-Prediction and observation models are represented by a hierarchy of traits that define the estimation operations for different models.
+Prediction and observation are represented by traits that define the estimation operations for different models.
-State representations are defined by structs.
 Estimators implement the models for their state representation and provide a numerical implementation of the operations.

+The estimators provide consistent numerical implementations which allow numerically stable estimators to be implemented.
+For linear estimation the conditioning of the estimate as a reciprocal condition number is calculated.

+This work is based on my Bayes++ C++ Bayesian estimation library.
+See http://bayesclasses.sourceforge.net/Bayes++.html

 # Licensing